 It may seem like the last thing your stepchild wants to do is spend time with you, however it's still important to plan family outings.
 This gives you all the opportunity to bond.
 Encourage reluctant children to participate by:

 - Giving teens the power to choose a family activity they would enjoy

 - Allowing them to bring a friend along

 - Letting them know you are there to listen, interested in hearing about their hobbies, or wanting to spend time together

 Creating new traditions, such as the annual celebration of Stepfamily Day, can also help children adjust and bond with a new family.

-Teens tend to strike better bonds with adults who speak honestly and authentically with them.
+Teens tend to forge better bonds with adults who speak honestly and authentically with them.
 This means what you say has to be what you mean because they can read your intentions in facial expressions and body language.
-In trying to work through a challenging relationship with a teenage step child you could:
+In trying to work through a challenging relationship with a teenage stepchild you could:

 - Examine any approaches you have tried and what results you got.